ClassCastException with PortableRemoteObject.narrow() EJB2/EJB3

 The lack of a more intelligent error from PortableRemoteObject is a bit annoying.
 However here is a generic solution for cases when your switching between environments:

-public <T, S extends EJBHome> T lookupEJB(String ejbReferenceComponent, Class<S> homeClass, Class<T> ejbClass)
+public <T, S extends EJBHome> T lookupEJB(String ejbReferenceComponent, Class<S> homeClass, Class<T> ejbClass)Of course the simplest approach is to convert it all to EJB3 and you won't have to worry :)

 throws NamingException, IllegalArgumentException, SecurityException, IllegalAccessException, InvocationTargetException,